Mangrove forest: Exploitation and conservation

 Mangroves have been reported to be able to help buffer against tsunami, cyclones, and other storms, and as such may be considered a flagship system for ecosystem-based adaptation to the impacts of climate change.
 One village in Tamil Nadu was protected from tsunami destruction—the villagers in Naluvedapathy planted 80,244 saplings to get into the Guinness Book of World Records.
 This created a kilometre-wide belt of trees of various varieties.
 When the 2004 tsunami struck, much of the land around the village was flooded, but the village suffered minimal damage.

-Shrimp ponds in mangrove forests like these leave massive amounts of water pollution and compounds the negative effects of deoxygenation in mangrove forests.